-2022 Mercedes EQE electric SUV: pictures, details and on-sale date
+2022 Mercedes EQE electric SUV: pictures and details

 New Mercedes electric SUV spied testing ahead of 2022 release; will join smaller EQC and forthcoming larger EQS SUV in the range

 These spy shots are our first look at Mercedes' next pure-electric SUV, set to bring the brand's EQ model range to a total of six by 2022.
 The car will sit above the Mercedes EQA, EQB and EQC in the range, while offering a higher-riding alternative to the EQE Saloon; 2021's EQS saloon will top the range, as well as getting its own SUV variant.

 Speaking at the official launch of the EQS saloon, Mercedes designer Gorden Wagner went into more detail about the EQE SUV and its larger EQS counterpart.
 "They'll look different in a similar way, as I describe the EQS," he said.
 "They'll be more seamless, more integrated, more aerodynamic, more futuristic looking – so it will be a new type of SUV."

 Seen in our pictures testing under a comprehensive disguise, the SUV version of the EQE looks to share a similar front end to its saloon counterpart, with slim LED headlights and a large grille just about discernable under the dazzle camouflage.
 A tall roofline tapers down to meet the rear end, which itself is likely to feature a full-width LED light bar as found on the EQC.